Why invest in Malaysia?

 About MM2H Programme

-Malaysia My Second Home (MM2H) Programme is promoted by the Government of Malaysia to allow foreigners who fulfill certain criteria to stay in Malaysia for as long as possible on a multiple-entry social visit pass.
+Malaysia My Second Home (MM2H) programme is a programme tailored to foreigners who wish to stay in Malaysia for a long time (10-year visa).

-It is open to citizens of all countries recognised by Malaysia regardless of race, religion, gender or age.
-Applicants are allowed to bring their spouses and unmarried children below the age of 21 as dependents.
+It is open to citizens of all countries recognized by Malaysia regardless of race, religion, gender or age.
+Applicants are allowed to bring their dependents, which refer to spouse and children aged below 21 years old (maximum 6 months before reaching 21 years old, i.e. 20 years 6 months old) and not married, parent(s) aged 60 years and above.

 How To Apply